Set up payroll settings

 Review benefits

-With the US localization, the setup data creates pre-configured benefits including Social Security, Medicare, FUTA, SUTA (with limits for all 50 states), 401(k), HSA, and garnishment benefits.
-Review these and add any additional benefits your organization offers.
+With the US localization, the setup data creates pre-configured payroll deductions.
+This includes Social Security, Medicare, FUTA, SUTA (with limits for all 50 states), 401(k), HSA, and garnishment.
+Review these and add any additional deductions your organization may have.

 To review benefits: